Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization: The MIP dominance move calculation approach

 \section{The MIP dominance move calculation approach}

 Our goal is to modify the DoM formulation to deal with problems having three or more objective functions.
-Our DoM calculation proposal is based on the perspective that the problem is, in fact, a particular instance of an assignment problem with two levels and some restrictions, as stated in \cite{lopes2020assignment}.
+Our DoM calculation proposal is based on the perspective that the problem is, in fact, an instance of an assignment problem with two levels and some restrictions, but avoiding the combinatorial calculation of the number of dominance moves, as stated in \cite{lopes2020assignment}.
 It is considered that to treat the problem, we have to find an assignment of \bm{$P$} to \bm{$Q$} with the restrictions that each {$\bm{q}_{j}$} must be assigned to one {$\bm{p}_{i}$} with the minimum distance.
 Nevertheless, in classic assignment problems, it is not possible that points in \bm{$P$} change their own features, such as changing positions to alter their distances.
 In the proposed DoM calculation, this issue is considered.